Written by: Dana Goyer

 Cutting mats are not created equal.

-The self healing mats cost a little more.
-The plastic mats are cheaper, dull your rotary blades quickly, and are more likely to get deep grooves on the lines that you use often.
+Self-healing cutting mats cost a little more.
+The plastic mats are cheaper, dull your rotary blades quickly, and are more likely to get deep grooves on the grid lines you use often.
+This means that you'll eventually have to deal with cuts that aren't consistent unless you replace the mat when you start to notice the grooves.

 Check your mat ruler lines against your cutting ruler lines.

-Did you know that not all mat and or rulers will exactly measure the same?
+Did you know not all mats and rulers measure exactly the same, even if they're from the same brand?

-Take your ruler that you will be using in your project and compare it against the lines on your mat.
+Take the ruler you'll be using in your project and compare it against the lines on your mat.
+You'll have to look closely because even small differences can have a big impact on how your project comes out.

 Do they all line up perfectly?

 Consistently use the same measuring device when cutting out your projects!
-If you are using your ruler as your measuring device, don’t use the squares on your cutting mat unless they align perfectly.
+If you're using your ruler as your measuring device, don't use the squares on your cutting mat unless they align perfectly.
+This can help ensure your project has consistent cuts that make it look more professional.

 Your cutting mat should be rotated.